What is Gonorrhea?

 - All medications should be taken as directed.

-- All partners should be examined and treated to prevent the passing of infection back and forth between partners.
+- All partners from the last 60 days should be examined and treated to prevent the passing of infection back and forth between partners.

 - Sexual contact should be avoided until the patient and all partner(s) have been treated and cured.

 There can be potential complications:

-- If left untreated in women, it can lead to pelvic inflammatory disease (PID) and decreased fertility.
+- If left untreated in women, it can lead to pelvic inflammatory disease (PID), miscarriages, and decreased fertility.

-- If left untreated in men, it can lead to epididymitis and decreased fertility.
+- If left untreated in men, it can lead to epididymitis, prostatitis, and decreased fertility.

 - Pneumonia, as well as blindness from untreated eye infections, can occur if gonorrhea is passed from mother to newborn as the baby passes through the infected birth canal.